![]() |

 4. Small container with water (1oz.) optional.
 Like a little dropper bottle.

-5. Journal that will fit into fanny pack I like a 3.5 x 5.5 with black hard cover and spiral bound.
+5. Journal that will fit into fanny pack or larger if you have a canvas tool bag.
+I like a 8 x 5.5 with black hard cover and spiral bound.
 It usually has paper suitable for sketching but will take watercolor.
-Canson and Strathmore make journals.
-Bring what you have and we’ll see what works best.
+Canson, Strathmore, and Stillman & Birn journals.
+Bring what you have and we'll see what works best.

-6. A waterproof fine tip black pen.
-I use Zig Millenium black .01 pen or Micron Pigma .01 or similar tool.
+Zig Millenium black .01 pen or Micron Pigma

-7. A mechanical pencil that the lead can be retracted to keep a tip.
+7. A mechanical pencil that the lead can be retracted to keep a tip or regular pencil.
 It can be HB or 2H lead and eraser.

-9. Glue stick and a small rag. (cotton), optional items; small triangle, mini grid ruler, gray brush marker, chapstick, calligraphy nib and holder, camera.
+9. Glue stick and a small rag. (cotton), optional items; small triangle for drawing straight lines, mini grid ruler for measuring, gray brush marker for shadowing, binder clips for holding the book open, chapstick if your in the sun too much, calligraphy nib and holder, camera, shade hat.

 Bookbinding Materials